Careers360 Logo

 (b) Breathing changes from normal to high while running on a treadmill.
 Due to an increase in the workload on the muscles, the energy consumption of muscles also increased.

-As a result, higher demand of carbohydrates is required.
-Also, the oxygen demand by the muscles also increases.
+As a result, higher demand for carbohydrates is required.
+Also, the oxygen demand by the muscles increases.
 This is fulfilled by the increased blood supply to the muscles.
 The heart and lungs work at a faster pace

 to fulfill the increased demand.